PankajRawat333/MyWebSite.dev/input/posts/amazon-s3-local-development-using-localstack.md

 #### Prerequisites

-Make sure that you have a working [docker](https://docs.docker.com/get-docker/) environment on your machine before moving on.
+Make sure that you have a working [docker](https://docs.docker.com/get-docker/) environment and Python3 on your machine before moving on.

+**Starting LocalStack with CLI**

+`pip install awscli-local`

 **Starting LocalStack with Docker**